Brief Guide to Alcohol Addiction

 Wine, beer and hard liquor all contain the same active ingredient: alcohol.
 This is considered a drug, a depressant, and it’s made through the process of fermentation.
 Yeast particles feed on the sugars in fruits, vegetables or grains, and the yeast excretes ethanol as a byproduct.
 The raw materials used account for the difference in taste between the different drinks.

 When a person ingests alcohol, the drug enters the bloodstream through the stomach and small intestine.
 The liver considers alcohol a toxin and works hard to remove it, but until it is removed, the drinker will feel a variety of symptoms, including:

 - Reduced coordination

 - Slow breathing

-If someone with a serious addiction to alcohol attempts to stop drinking without the help of a medical professional, the results could be deadly.
+If someone with a serious addiction to alcohol attempts to stop drinking without the help of a medically-supervised detoxification, the results can be deadly.
 Alcoholics can develop seizures during withdrawal periods, and these seizures can be fatal.
 For this reason, medical experts rarely ask alcoholic patients to stop drinking without entering a formal detoxification facility, where their withdrawal symptoms can be managed and serious side effects can be avoided.

 Who Becomes Addicted?

 Alcoholism can happen to anyone at any time, but some people are at higher risk than others.
 According to an article published by the U.S. National Library of Medicine, these risk factors could contribute to alcoholism: